 Because they are creatures of habit they will stay in an area if a regular food source is available and can become dependant on this for a large part of their diet.
-This will often lead to a disproportionate number of pigeons in an area.
+This will often lead to a disproportionate number of information and control advice pigeons in an area.